 Occupational therapy (OT) is a client-centred health profession concerned with promoting health and well-being through occupation (activities).
 The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.
 Occupational therapists achieve this outcome by working with people and communities to enhance their ability to engage in the activities they want to, need to, or are expected to do, or by modifying the occupation (activity) or the environment to better support their ability to engage in valued activities.
 This support increases people's independence and satisfaction in all aspects of life.

 Speech and Language Therapists (SLT) provide a service for adults with acquired communication, voice and / or swallowing difficulties.

-We do not currently have a SLT in post but INS is actively recruiting a Speech and Language Therapist to carry-out assessment and diagnosis of communication, voice and swallowing difficulties, and offer the following support:
+A temporary part-time SLT is joining INS from March 2021.
+We are actively recruiting a Speech and Language Therapist longer-term to carry-out assessment and diagnosis of communication, voice and swallowing difficulties, and offer the following support:

 For accessible information about aphasia, communication strategies, or ideas for activities, please go to www.tactustherapy.com

 Social work is a practice-based profession and an academic discipline that promotes social change and development, social cohesion, and the empowerment and liberation of people.
 Principles of social justice, human rights, collective responsibility and respect for diversities are central to social work.
 Underpinned by theories of social work, social sciences, humanities and indigenous knowledge, social work engages people and structures to address life challenges and enhance wellbeing.